-- Reviewed the half-year and full year financial statements and results announcements, all announcements and related disclosures to shareholders before submission to the Board for approval for the release on SGXNET; - (b) Reviewed the audit plan and audit report of the Company's internal and external auditors and ensure the adequacy of the Company's system of accounting controls and the co-operation given by management to the external and internal auditors; - (c) Reviewed the annual financial statements and discussed with the management, the Financial Controller and the external auditors on the significant accounting policies, judgements and estimates applied by management in the preparation of the financial statements.
-Following the review and discussions, the Audit Committee recommended to the Board for approval of the audited financial statements; - (d) Recommended to the Board for the re-appointment of Messrs Nexia TS Public Accounting Corporation as external auditor of the Company; - (e) Reviewed the independence and objectivity of the external auditors through discussion with the external auditor as well as reviewing the non-audit fees awarded to them; - (f) Reviewed the nature and extent of non-audit services provided by the external auditor; - (g) Reviewed the internal auditor's report and findings; and - (h) Reviewed the Group's interested person transactions to ensure that the transactions were carried out on normal commercial terms and are not prejudicial to the interests of the Company or its noncontrolling shareholders.
+- c) Reviewed the annual financial statements and discussed with the management, the Financial Controller and the external auditors on the significant accounting policies, judgements and estimates applied by management in the preparation of the financial statements.
+Following the review and discussions, the Audit Committee recommended to the Board for approval of the audited financial statements; - d) Recommended to the Board the re-appointment of Messrs Nexia TS Public Accounting Corporation as external auditor of the Company; - e) Reviewed the independence and objectivity of the external auditors through discussion with the external auditor as well as reviewing the non-audit fees awarded to them; - f) Reviewed the nature and extent of non-audit services provided by the external auditor; - g) Reviewed the internal auditor's report and findings; and - h) Reviewed the Group's interested person transactions to ensure that the transactions were carried out on normal commercial terms and are not prejudicial to the interests of the Company or its non-controlling shareholders.